windbirds/policies/terms.md

  - Death or permanent disability: land 35 000 €; sea 20 000 €;
  - Hospitality expenses and repatriation: 3 500 €.

-If you desire higher coverages or different, you should contract travel insurance.
+If you desire higher coverage or something different, you should contract travel insurance.

 Birdwatchers often carry a lot of expensive optical and photographic equipment.
 Our trip insurance does not provide sufficient coverage.
-So, if you are not already covered under your household policy, we recommend you take out specialist insurance cover for your equipment.
+So, if you are not already covered under your household policy, we recommend taking out specialist insurance for your equipment.

 #### Species Observation

 Birds, Mammals and Flora: The species mentioned in the trip itineraries are meant as a guidance to what you might see.
 You should not expect to see everything mentioned, although you should see a good proportion if you participate fully in the tour and have good eyesight.
-We can only guarantee you that we will assist you to the best of our knowledge and capabilities.
+We can assure you that we will help you to the best of our knowledge and capabilities.

 #### Restrictions on Participants